ftCLI/FoundryTools-CLI/README.md

 The `fonts_data.csv` contains the following columns:
 * `file_name`: path to the font file
 * `family_name`: the font's family name, retrieved reading the name table
-* `is_bold`: True if ths bold bits are set, False if they are not set
+* `is_bold`: True if ths bold bits are set, False if they are not set.
+This column is present only for completeness, but it's value will be ignored.
+A font will be set as bold only and only if, while running the `ftcli assistant commit` command, the user will choose to use linked styles.
+(-ls / --linked styles) option while writing data from CSV to fonts
 * `is_italic`: True if ths italic bits are set, False if they are not set
 * `is_oblique`: True if ths oblique bit is set, False if it's not set
 * `us_width_class`: usWidthClass value